Google Tag Manager Integration for Hyvä Enterprise

 boolean | true |

-argument for product detail page views is supported as of version 0.1.1
+The event_name argument for product detail page views is supported as of version 0.1.1.

 impression_event_name |